$1.7 million to double COVID-19 testing and expedite results

-Calgary Health Trust has been serving our province, and in particular the Calgary community for almost 25 years, working with many donors who’ve made investments in the health system that have supported the infrastructure we have today.
+Calgary Health Foundation has been serving our province, and in particular the Calgary community for almost 25 years, working with many donors who’ve made investments in the health system that have supported the infrastructure we have today.
 Without the community’s generosity, and the partnership our organization has with Alberta Health Services and the Government of Alberta we would not have the strong and agile system that we’ve needed to respond to this pandemic.

 “If not now, then when?
 If not us, then who?” summarizes Meldrum.

-During these critical and unprecedented times, Calgary Health Trust is working alongside our partners at Alberta Health Services (AHS) to ensure we are making a significant impact in the local COVID-19 response.
+During these critical and unprecedented times, Calgary Health Foundation is working alongside our partners at Alberta Health Services (AHS) to ensure we are making a significant impact in the local COVID-19 response.
 We want to ensure our healthcare system not only continues to meet, but exceed the demand of testing required during this pandemic.

 While Alberta already boasts one of the highest testing rates in the world, thanks to the tenacious efforts of healthcare and lab services professionals, continued testing is imperative to diagnose and treat individuals at greatest risk, understand how the virus is spreading, and assess the effectiveness of public health measures.

 “Our ability to maintain COVID-19 testing capacity at the highest levels in Canada is critical to Alberta's Relaunch Strategy.
-I want to thank Calgary Health Trust and its donors for their generous contribution at this challenging time.
+I want to thank Calgary Health Foundation and its donors for their generous contribution at this challenging time.
 Through continued support and ongoing vigilance, together we will slow the spread of the virus and reopen Alberta.”